 1990s

-In the 1990s, Publix changed uniform colors by introducing teal and coral uniforms, along with bow ties.
+In the 1990s, Publix changed uniform colors by introducing teal and coral uniforms and bow ties.

 2000s and 2010s

-In the 2000s and 2010s, Publix transitioned to a unique orange color for some fresh departments, as well as the green and black customer service uniforms that became synonymous with the store.
+In the 2000s and 2010s, Publix transitioned to a unique orange color for some fresh departments and the green and black customer service uniforms that became synonymous with the store.

 2020s

-Today, the signature Publix green color has been updated to be more vibrant to showcase how important it is to the company.
-Associates in the bakery and deli departments now wear gray shirts, while Publix Pharmacy associates wear white smocks with an updated Publix Pharmacy logo.
+Today, the signature Publix green color has been updated to be more vibrant and showcase its importance to the company.
+Associates in the bakery and deli departments now wear gray shirts, while Publix pharmacists wear white coats with an updated Publix Pharmacy logo.